Film Studies (Media Studies)

 - The programme invites students to engage critically and creatively with the field through a series of core courses in film-philosophy, media archaeology, and (trans)national and global audiovisual practices.

-- Students also take part in intensive research seminars that explore specialized topics related to the expertise of the core film faculty.
-These seminars address both classic and cutting-edge subjects, ranging from neuro-aesthetics, ecology, ethics, affect, fashion, the body, and the politics of gender and identity, to classical film theory, multimodal metaphor, and the cinematic city.
+- Students also take part in intensive research seminars that explore specialised topics related to the expertise of the core film faculty.

-- The programme culminates for each student in the Master's thesis, a major piece of independent research and writing conducted under the close supervision of a faculty member.
+- Each student writes their own Master's thesis, a major piece of independent research and writing conducted under the close supervision of a faculty member.

-- Amsterdam offers the perfect setting for this programme.
-With its many festivals, its rich cinematic tradition, its archives, museums and cultural institutions, the city allows students to immerse themselves in a nourishing and dynamic context that continually reflects what they are studying.
+- With its many festivals, its rich cinematic tradition, its archives, museums and cultural institutions, Amsterdam allows you to immerse yourself in a nourishing and dynamic context that continually reflects what you are studying.

-- Thriving venues for film and media culture include the Dutch Film Institute EYE, the International Documentary Festival Amsterdam (IDFA), the Dutch audiovisual archive (Beeld & Geluid), the International Rotterdam Film Festival (IFFR), the Holland Animation Film Festival (HAFF), Imagine Film Festival, and the French and Francophone Film Festival ‘Plein les Yeux’, as well as many local cinemas and exhibition spaces.
+- Thriving venues for film and media culture include the Dutch Film Institute EYE, the International Documentary Festival Amsterdam (IDFA) and the International Rotterdam Film Festival (IFFR), as well as many local cinemas and exhibition spaces.